This is the character sheet for Life with Derek.

 - Chronic Hero Syndrome: She has an acute sense of morality, especially when it involves Derek and him hurting other people, particularly girls.

 - Drama Queen: Quite a lot.
+Especially when she and Max were dating.

 - Flirty Stepsiblings: With Derek.
 Unintentional on the writers' part, intentional on the actors', particularly Ashley Leggat, who multiple times stated that she wanted her character to end up with Derek.